 The Department of Treasury will begin sending economic stimulus payments to more than 130 million recipients in early May.
 After meeting with Financial Management Service (FMS) earlier this month, Treasury has confirmed the following information regarding the stimulus payment process, including how injured spouse claims will be handled on joint returns.

 - IRS is mailing two notices regarding the economic stimulus payments.
 They will begin mailing the first notice, “Economic Stimulus Payment Notice,” in early March.
 It will inform the recipient of the stimulus payments and when payments will begin.
-A copy of the notice is available on the IRS website (adobe required).
+A copy of the notice is available on the IRS website Visit disclaimer page (adobe required).

 - The second notice will go out shortly after the first.
 It will advise how much the recipient should expect to receive and when the payment should arrive.

 - The timeframe for issuing stimulus payments will be May – September 2008.
 OCSE expects to begin receiving offsets from the stimulus payments as early as mid-May.

 - Stimulus payments will be treated like any other tax offset refund.
 All or part of a non-custodial parent’s (NCP) payment can be used to pay past-due Federal (IRS) or non-tax federal debts such as student loans or child support.
 If this happens, the NCP will receive the same Treasury offset notice as a regular offset.

 - Taxpayers must file a 2007 tax return, have a valid Social Security Number and have at least $3,000 income to be eligible for a stimulus payment.

 - Injured Spouse Claims (Form 8379) will be calculated at up to 50 percent of the eligible amount of the stimulus payment prior to offset, regardless of the percentage of income claimed by the unobligated spouse for tax year 2007.